 Everyone pays attention to the introduction, but the conclusion does not get the same amount of attention.

 Imagine that you have prepared a story to build intrigue, and then toward the end, you lose momentum, end your message arbitrarily, and people quickly forget about your talk.
 Don’t let this fatal mistake happen to you.
+Public speaking 101 is that the ending needs to be packed with punch.

 Every conclusion should reinforce a paramount point that will make your speech memorable and purpose-driven.